asterics/AsTeRICS-Grid/README.md

 ## Run project locally with Docker for developers

+1. clone the project `git clone git@github.com:asterics/Asterics-AAC.git`
-1. go to the directory of the cloned project
+2. go to the directory of the cloned project
-1. `docker compose -f ./compose.dev.yml build` --> build the container image.
+3. build the container image `docker compose -f ./compose.dev.yml build`
-2. `docker compose -f ./compose.dev.yml up` --> start the application.
+4. start the application `docker compose -f ./compose.dev.yml up`
-3. `docker compose -f ./compose.dev.yml down` --> stop the application.
+5. stop the application `docker compose -f ./compose.dev.yml down`

+Asterics AAC will be accessible  at `http://localhost:9095` with CouchDB configured.

 You can access the container shell, for example to run Npm scripts, using the following commands :

 - `docker exec -it asterics-aac-development-application-1 /bin/sh` --> Asterics AAC container.
 - `docker exec -it asterics-aac-development-database-1 /bin/sh` --> CouchDB container.

-You can also run the commands directly from the host machine :
+You can also run commands directly from the host machine :

 - `docker exec -it asterics-aac-development-application-1 npm run build`
 - `docker exec -it asterics-aac-development-application-1 npm run release`